AakLak/RSBotSpot/content/proxy_list.md

 ## Free Runescape SOCKS Proxy List
 This proxy list is generated from free, public sources and updated about once a day (more frequent updates coming).
 The proxies are USA based, and should have decent uptime as far as public proxies go.

-We recommend using them only for shot-term and testing purposes.
+We recommend using them only for short-term and testing purposes.
 {{< readfile file="/proxies.txt" markdown="true" >}}

 {{< proxylist >}}